Chris Conde isn’t afraid to get naked — on stage or off.

 From the moment Conde was introduced to the slam poetry of Saul Williams, they knew they wanted to weave words together into their own colorful tapestry, something that finally afforded them the ability to express the often uncomfortable feelings they experienced growing up.

 A military brat, their parents were both active duty Air Force but ultimately divorced to marry other people in the military, so Conde’s whole nomadic life was spent bouncing around.
-Their mother didn’t initially accept their homosexuality, which sent them looking for alternative “solutions” to their gayness.
+Their mother didn’t initially accept their sexuality, which sent them looking for alternative “solutions” to their queerness.
 From the ages 15-20, they embraced the “Bible thumping” Christian lifestyle in an effort to figure themselves out.
 But, that didn’t really work.
 They eventually turned to drugs and alcohol, which really didn’t work but led them to the path they’re on now.
-In 2006, they went to their first AA meeting and a seed was planted.
+In 2006, they went to their first 12-step meeting and a seed was planted.
 Although they faltered along the way, they finally got sober in 2014 and has been committed to recovery ever since.

 At some point, they made a conscious choice to pursue hip-hop as a career — despite being somewhat embarrassed to fully embrace the “rapper” identity.